Behind the Scenes: Portrait of a Geek

 Today’s Post by Joe Farace

-A Nerd is someone who is passionate about learning/being smart/academia.
-A geek is someone who is passionate about some particular area or subject, often an obscure or difficult one.—OkCupid’s Nerd, Geek, or Dork Test
+According to OkCupid’s Nerd, Geek, or Dork Test, a Nerd is described as someone who is passionate about learning/being smart/academia.
+By comparison, a geek, according to the modern interpretation of the term—let’s not go back to any long past definition—is someone who is passionate about some particular area of expertise or subject, often an obscure or difficult one.

-The subject of today’s featured portrait—Ms. Erin Valakari—might even consider herself to be a geek.
-She’s a computer expert, a cosplayer but more than all of that she is a beautiful person, not just the fact that she is a gorgeous model but a down-to-earth beautiful-on-the-inside person as well.
+…the subject of today’s featured portrait—Ms. Erin Valakari, She’s a computer expert who might consider herself to be a geek and is a cosplayer but more than all of that she is a beautiful person, not just the fact that she’s a gorgeous model but a down-to-earth beautiful-on-the-inside person as well.

-Over the nine months and fourteen shoots when we worked together, she and I together created more than 4,000 images.
-During those brief shinning moments, Erin was a true muse* to me and each and every one of those images are is more wonderful than the next.
+Over the five years, we worked together on fifteen portrait and glamour shoots where she and I created more than 5,000 images.
+During those brief and shinning moments, Erin was a true muse to me and each and every one of those thousands of images are is more wonderful than the next.

-How I made this shot: I photographed Erin in my home studio in the clothes that she walked into my home wearing.
+For this particular portrait.
+I photographed Erin in my home studio in the clothes that she walked into my home wearing.
 I loved them!
 The choices of what she’s wearing, I think, shows her true personality.
-The camera used was the Pentax K-1 Mark II with a Pentax-D FA 28-105mm f/3.5-5.6 ED DC WR lens (at 58mm) that I was testing for Shutterbug.
-If you poke around their website you can find the review.
+The camera used was the 36.4-megapixel Pentax K-1 Mark II with a Pentax-D FA 28-105mm f/3.5-5.6 ED DC WR lens (at 58mm.)
 The exposure was 1/100 sec at f/10 and ISO 200.

-Lighting for the portrait was provided by a blue Paul C. Buff DigiBee DB800 with Plume Ltd Wafer softbox attached and used as the main light.
+Lighting for the portrait was provided by a blue Paul C. Buff DigiBee DB800 monolight with Plume Ltd Wafer softbox attached and used as the main light.
 It was placed at camera right.
-An Alien Bee B800 with 16 x 30-inch Westcott Apollo Strip soft box was located at camera left with another (red) DigiBee with a (no longer available) 48-inch Dynalite Quad Square black/silver umbrella placed in the back far left corner of the studio space.
-The background was Silverlake Photo Accessories’ Carbonite muslin backdrop that was suspended from my still-falling-apart JTL background stands that should be replaced real soon now.
+An Alien Bee B800 monolight with 16 x 30-inch (40 x 76cm) Westcott Apollo Strip soft box was located at camera left with another (red) DigiBee with a 48-inch (122 cm) Dynalite Quad Square black/silver umbrella that was placed in the back far left corner of the studio space.
+The background was Silverlake Photo Accessories’ Carbonite muslin backdrop that was suspended from my JTL background stands.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.

-My book Joe Farace’s Glamour Photography is full of tips, tools and techniques for glamour and boudoir photography with new copies available from Amazon for $25.81, as I write this.
-Used copies start at the hard-to-beat price price of $8.91 and the Kindle version is $19.99 for those who prefer a digital format.
+My book Joe Farace’s Glamour Photography is full of tips, tools and techniques for glamour and boudoir photography with new copies available from Amazon for $30.54, as I write this.
+Used copies start at the hard-to-beat price price of ten bucks and the Kindle version is $19.99 for those who prefer a digital format.